Divisions of the Liberation Tigers of Tamil Eelam: Tamil Eelam Economic Development Organisation

-International peace secretariat
+International Peace Secretariat

 The LTTE Peace secretariat, created after the 2002 Ceasefire Agreement, conducted foreign relations on behalf of the organization, issued statements and handled the relations with media.
 Seevaratnam Prabaharan alias Pulidevan was the Director of it.
 In June 2008, news emerged that Pulidevan had been put into house arrest for alleged charges of treachery against the outfit.
 In a similar move, LTTE put Gopalaswamy Mahendraraja alias Mahattaya, into house arrest and subsequently executed under the charges of leaking secrets to India's Research and Analysis Wing.
 Mahattaya was the head of People's Front of Liberation Tigers, the Tamil Tigers' political party.
 However it fell out with the LTTE.

-Police force
+Police Force

 LTTE created its own police force in 1992.
 Balasingham Nadesan was its head throughout its existence, although he was promoted as the head of political wing in November 2008.
 As police chief, Nadesan oversaw the building of new police stations in the East following the 2002 Ceasefire Agreement.
 LTTE Police Headquarters was situated in Kilinochchi town.